ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 We will conclude our analysis by looking at the idea of **"leagues"**.
 We've all heard the phrase "She's way out of your league", meaning that **she and you inherently have a different worth on the dating market** (to phrase it in a really awkward way).

 We want to find out if there is evidence that "leagues" exist.
 We can test for this by analyzing two groups within our data: **matches and mismatches**.
 A **match** will be defined as a date where **both people request a second date with one another** while a **mismatch** is a date where **one person requests a second date but the other does not**.
-If leagues exist, we expect that the dating market values of the matches are much close together than the dating market values of the mismatches.
-We analyze this for two traits here: **attractiveness and intelligence**.
+If leagues exist, we expect that the dating market values of the matches are much closer together than the dating market values of the mismatches.
+We analyze this for two traits: **attractiveness and intelligence**.
 Let's to right to the results!

 <figure>
 <center>